Storm of Love: Season 19: Eleni Schwarzbach and Leander Saalfeld

 Eleni Schwarzbach comes to Bichelheim to see her parents, Markus and Alexandra, the new majority shareholders of the Fürstenhof.
 Dr. Peter ″Leander″ Saalfeld, son of Laura and Alexander, comes to Bichlheim to take up a position as a doctor at the local hospital.
 During an argument between Markus and Christoph Saalfeld, Eleni falls down the stairs and goes into a coma.
 Alexandra confesses to Christoph that he is actually Eleni's father.
 Leander walks into Eleni's hospital room and immediately falls in love with her.
 Eleni wakes up from her coma and also feels drawn to Leander.
 The pair fall head-over-heels in love.
 Vroni, Eleni's younger sister, comes for a visit and is involved in a motorcycle accident.
 Leander performs an emergency operation on Vroni, but unfortunately Vroni does not survive.
 Alexandra and Markus Schwarzbach file a civil lawsuit against Leander, because they believe he botched the operation.
 The strain of these events tear Eleni and Leander apart.
 Eleni meets Julian Specht, a chauffeur at the Fürstenhof, and they start dating.
 Eventually, Alexandra and Markus drop the lawsuit, but Alexandra refuses to forgive him.
 Leander declares his love for Eleni, but she makes it clear she is happy with Julian.

 Eleni has grown closer to Christoph since learning of her paternity, but tells Markus he will always be her father.
 Markus has to have an operation because of abnormalities in his brain.
 Leander successfully performs the operation on Markus.
 Alexandra apologizes to Leander for everything and they agree to move on.
 Eleni and Leander realise they still love each other and want to be a couple again.
 Eleni plans to break up with Julian, but then discovers that she is pregnant.
 Leander tells Eleni he will love the child as his own, but Eleni does not want her child torn between two fathers like she is and decides to stay with Julian.
 Julian proposes to Eleni and she accepts.
 Unfortunately, Eleni has a miscarriage.
 Leander accepts a job in Tanzania to overcome his heartbreak.
 Upon learning that Leander is leaving, Eleni realises they belong together and rushes to stop him.
 The pair happily reunite and Eleni ends her engagement to Julian.
 Eleni accepts Leander's marriage proposal and they agree to move to Tanzania together.
 They marry in front of family and friends.
 Afterwards, they say goodbye to Bichelheim.

 A little while later, Eleni calls her mother and informs her she is pregnant.
 She and Leander later welcome a daughter named Nala.
+In 2025, Leander returned to Bichelheim for Alfons and Hildegard's vow renewal.
+He is stunned to learn from his father that he has an older half-brother, Massimo Foghetti.